 What You Can Expect When You Decide to Outsource?

 You’ve decided to outsource your print, mail and electronic customer communications, so now what can you expect from your document outsourcing provider?
 Here’s a look at the steps you’ll encounter along the way:

 Once you have selected a print and mail provider, your company will likely be assigned a client services representative to act as an ongoing liaison and resource.
 Your service provider will explain their specific print and mail processes and bring in a conversion team to define the specific requirements of your customer communications and data.

 Converting your print and mail processes and data to a new system can be intimidating but a well-planned conversion and organized conversion team will make it a painless and seamless experience.
 Your service provider should have a proven process in place to securely transition your company’s sensitive data and create output for the best results of your printed and mailed communications.

-Many print and mail providers offer tools and solutions to give their clients more control over each job.
+- Training of Tools and Solutions: Many print and mail providers offer tools and solutions to give their clients more control over each job.
 Your outsourcing provider will likely conduct training for these tools and solutions during the conversion process.
-Visit FSSI’s workStreamOne for an example of a print-mail workflow solution that provides 24/7 tracking and reporting so your company can track every mailpiece, ensuring safe delivery.
+Visit FSSI’s Workflow Tracking and Reporting page for an example of a print-mail workflow solution that provides 24/7 tracking and reporting so your company can track every mailpiece, ensuring safe delivery.